hatakkey/MAG-cups/docs/installation_verification.md

 ###4. **Downloadin the CLIscripts**

-Via using the below pre-defined scripts,the cliscripts can be download to the nodes
+Use the ./upload-cliscripts.sh script to download the predefined CLI scripts to the CF (Compact Flash) of the nodes directly

 ```bash
 [root@compute-3 scripts]# ./upload-cliscripts.sh